 # Emphasis on advance planning and avoiding last minute rush — Upfront planning and management ensures that managers focus on key elements of the project and don’t firefight.

-# Focus communication on the most important items of the project— It is imperative to keep the stakeholders appraised of the project status, key issues/risks/dependencies and manage them right.
+# Focussed communication on the critical project artifacts — It is imperative to keep the stakeholders appraised of the project status, key issues/risks/dependencies and manage them right.

 # Tradeoff’s are essential on any project.
 Scope vs. Schedule, Technology choices, Adding people to meet timelines vs. Managing Effort/Cost and more.
 It is important that these scenarios are analyzed and stakeholders informed on the basis of the decisions.
 The options have to be analyzed and presented with Pro’s and Con’s.